Business Assets Disposal Relief (Entrepreneurs relief) and dilution

 At a later date Mr T resigns from the company and sells his shares.
 The shares are now worth £11.80 each and his sale proceeds are £472,000.

 In calculating Mr T’s CGT bill the gain is divided into the pre-dilution gain and post dilution gain.
-The pre-dilution gain is £100,000 on which entrepreneurs’ relief is available reducing the rate of tax to 10%.
+The pre-dilution gain is £100,000 on which Business Assets Disposal Relief (entrepreneurs’ relief) is available reducing the rate of tax to 10%.
 The second part, the post dilution gain which is £332,000 is taxed at 20%.

 Exercise of options

 Dilution does not just occur upon a fund raising.
 Shareholders’ can find themselves diluted following the exercise of options of any description including EMI options.
-Any shareholder in this position will now be able to make an election to preserve entrepreneurs’ relief on the portion of gain arising before the options which caused the shareholding to drop below 5% are exercised.
+Any shareholder in this position will now be able to make an election to preserve Business Assets Disposal Relief (entrepreneurs’ relief) on the portion of gain arising before the options which caused the shareholding to drop below 5% are exercised.

 Share capital table recommended